JoinOliverWyman/ds_challenge/Part_1/Description.md

 ## Part 1 ‐ Exploratory data analysis
-The attached archive contains financial and qualitative data for a number of companies.
-It also has 'flags.csv' table with event description - we count an event as a default ONLY if it mentions bankruptcy.
+An attached archive contains financial and qualitative data for a number of companies.
+It also has 'flags.csv' table with an event description - we count an event as a default ONLY if it mentions bankruptcy.
 Perform cleaning, determine default flags and explore the data, try to find some underlying patterns.
 Visualize the results and briefly comment your insights.

 ## Data description